skaluzka/makbet/.github/ISSUE_TEMPLATE/bug_report.md

   it.
 Example value: GNU bash, version 5.0.18(1)-release (x86_64-pc-linux-gnu)

 ## **Additional context**
-Add any other context about the problem here.
-Please type N/A if not applicable.
+Add any other content (e.g.: logs, screenshots) related to requested feature (please type N/A if not applicable).